Los Angeles, CA (PRWEB) January 14, 2013

 “Lack of solid personal financial literacy is an epidemic in California and throughout the nation.
 Weak financial skills have the potential to leave California with a generation of young people who are not prepared to become tomorrow’s citizens, workers, consumers and savers,” noted William Coffin, CCEE Chairman.
 “We are grateful to U.S. Bank and its employee volunteers for their generous support that allows us to make a significant difference in improving student financial literacy in these communities.”

-“Financial education is a critical life skill and cornerstone to students' future success.
-We are proud to be a partner in this effort and in this community supporting K–12 teachers, students and their families,” said Michael Walker, U.S. Bank’s Northern California Market President.
-“We are pleased to sponsor CCEE’s efforts to improve economic reasoning and financial education to teachers and students in San Francisco.”
+“Financial education is a critical life skill and cornerstone to student’s future success.
+We are proud to be a part of this effort and in this community supporting K–12 teachers, students and their families,” said Sean Foley, regional president for U.S. Bank in Southern California.
+“We are pleased to sponsor CCEE’s efforts to improve economic reasoning and financial education to teachers and students in Los Angeles.”

 About California Council on Economic Education